 All this good research will quickly fade from your memory without regular review.
-Enter some of the key numbers into a handy reference like that on the next page-you might make a copy of that page, fill in the airspeeds, cut out the reference card and laminate it for use in the cockpit.
+Enter some of the key numbers into a handy reference like that below-you might make a copy of this page, fill in the airspeeds, cut out the reference card and laminate it.
 A quick check before each time you fly will reinforce the numbers that result in maximum, predictable performance in normal, abnormal and emergency situations.